deviodigital/boostbox/README.txt

 5. BoostBox metrics displayed on the Popups screen

 == Changelog ==

+= 1.6.1 =
+*   Bugfix for fatal error when plugin is first installed and settings return empty in `public/boostbox-popups.php`

 = 1.6.0 =
 *   Added 'boostbox_settings_disable_analytics' helper function in `includes/boostbox-helper-functions.php`